Ph.D., Stanford University, Modern Thought and Literature

 Sameer Pandya is a fiction writer and an interdisciplinary literary and cultural studies scholar.
 In both his fiction and scholarship, Pandya is primarily interested in the question of cultural dislocation and racial identity among South Asian Americans.

 His first book, THE BLIND WRITER: STORIES AND A NOVELLA, longlisted for the PEN/Open Book Award, follows the lives of first- and second-generation Indian Americans living in contemporary California.
-The characters share a similar sensibility: a sense that immigration is a distant memory, yet an experience that continues to shape the decisions they make in subtle and surprising ways as they go about the complicated business of everyday living.

 His scholarly essays have been published in Journal of Asian American Studies, South Asian Popular Culture and Amerasia.
 Pandya has also published widely in the popular press, with work appearing in The Atlantic, ESPN, Salon, Sports Illustrated, New York Daily News, among other places.